Bloody Christmas (1945)

-The Bloody Christmas (Кървав Божик; Крвав Божиќ) was a campaign in which several hundred people of Macedonian Bulgarian descent were killed as collaborationists by the Yugoslav communist authorities in the Socialist Republic of Macedonia in January 1945.
+The Bloody Christmas (Кървав Божик; Крвав Божиќ) was a campaign in which several hundred people with pro-Bulgarian orientation were killed as collaborationists by the Yugoslav communist authorities in the Socialist Republic of Macedonia in January 1945.
 Thousands of others who retained their pro-Bulgarian sympathies or views, suffered severe repression as a result.
 Many people with a pro-Bulgarian orientation or accused of having one were arrested and sentenced on fabricated charges.
-Also, many of the accused were pro-independence and anti-Yugoslav patriotic Macedonians.
 During the Cold War, the event was silenced by the communist authorities.

 The trial of pro-Bulgarian collaborationists and Bulgarian officers and officials, among them are Dimitar Gyuzelov, Dimitar Chkatrov, Spiro Kitinchev and Dimitar Raev.

 Bulgarian colonel Lyuben Apostolov was sentenced to death for the killing of 12 civilians in the village of Vataša in 1943.

 Development

-From the start of the new Socialist Republic of Macedonia, accusations surfaced that new authorities were involved in retribution against people who did not support the formation of the new ethnic Macedonian identity.
+Per Bulgarian sources, the new authorities in the Socialist Republic of Macedonia, were involved in retribution against people who did not support the formation of the new ethnic Macedonian identity.
 To wipe out the Bulgarophile sentiments of parts of the local population, the Yugoslav communists started a process of nation-building.
 Bulgarian sources put the number of dead "traitors" and "collaborationists" due to organized killings of Bulgarians during Bloody Christmas and afterwards at around 1,200.
+Per Croatian researcher Vladimir Žerjavić, the number of the massacred collaborationists in Yugoslav Macedonia after WWII reached 1,000.
 According to Bulgarian historian Dobrin Michev the idea was to weaken the Bulgarian intelligentsia in Macedonia, to eradicate the Bulgarian self-identification of parts of the population, and to speed-up the process of Macedonisation.
 At the end of 1944, a law was passed for the protection of the Macedonian national honour, which persecuted people with a Bulgarian identity, pro-Bulgarian views, collaborationists or those who wanted more independence from Yugoslavia.
 A special court was also set up between April and August 1945 to implement the law.

 According to Bulgarian authors during the terror of January 1945, on the road between Lake Ohrid and Lake Prespa, and on the hills of Galičica mountain near the village of Oteševo and other villages, more Bulgarians were executed.
 Most of the bodies were disposed of in Lake Prespa.
 Nearly all inhabited places in Vardar Macedonia provided victims for the campaign.
 In several cities in Vardar Macedonia, where people's courts were set up, death sentences over citizens charged with "great-Bulgarian chauvinism" were issued.
 In Skopje, in 1945 alone, 18 trials were held with 226 defendants, 22 of whom were sentenced to death.
 In Štip in the same period, seven Bulgarians were sentenced to death.
 Ten Bulgarians were sentenced to death in Prilep and in Veles.
 In Bitola, nine were sentenced to death.